cromatikap/coin-society/README.md

 ## Our values / goal

-- social experiment
-- circular economy
-- onchain only
+This is a social experiment in the attempt to create an on-chain circulare economy with a democratic governance

 ## Certified members